RaziyaR/CapstoneML-project/README.md

 # Results

-•	After training and evaluating several regression models, Random Forest Regressor provided the best performance.
+•	After training and evaluating several regression models, Random Forest Regressor provided the best performance

 •	The evaluation metrics for the best model were:

 •	Mean Absolute Error (MAE): ~1.75

 •	Mean Squared Error (MSE): ~7.10

 •	Root Mean Squared Error (RMSE): ~2.66

 •	R² Score: 0.91 – indicating that the model explains 91% of the variance in the target variable (Data Value).

 •	When tested with unseen data, the model returned consistent and reasonable predictions, suggesting strong generalization ability.
 •	These results show that the model can effectively predict air quality levels across different regions in New York City based on features like pollutant types and locations.